codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 1577782639781* Closing connection 0
 ```

 This demonstrates how to test a cdn in a docker container.
 This will become more useful if you want to have greater control over the configuration.
-Varnish is configured using Varnish Configuaration Language (see `https://varnish-cache.org/docs/2.1/tutorial/vcl.html`) - which allows complete control over how a website behaves.
+Varnish is configured using Varnish Configuaration Language: [Varnish Documentation](https://varnish-cache.org/docs/2.1/tutorial/vcl.html) - which allows complete control over how a website behaves.

 For example you can check for a cookie and return a different page depending upon the value (logged in users get one, unauthenticated get another).